tunerobrainz/PHP-VIT/README.md

 # PHP-VIT
-Minimal PHP template engine.
+A Minimal PHP template engine.
+13 JULY 2017.

 ** VIT ** let's you seperate your frontend code from your backend code.
+Saving you from all the hassles of writing PHP code alongside HTML codes.
+VIT features a very simple syntax that looks somewhat similar to JSON: the _curly braces_.
+Example: ` <title>{{ title }}</title>`.

 It's basic, simple and easy to use.

+## Help

+We've set up a community [HERE](http://www.gdevit.com/f52/phpvit) where you can ask questions and get quick solutions to any problem you encounter using VIT, it'll be easier if our community is used instead to report bugs or make feature requests as we intend to build a strong community relationship amongst ourselves.
+The community isn't a last resort, so you can still check the Wikis for help or contact us [Dammy]mailto:gdevstorm@gmail.com / [Tunerobrainz]mailto:tunerobrainz@gmail.com.

-Installation, Configuration & Setup:
+## Installation, Configuration & Setup:

-Create a config.php file and setup VIT
+Create a config.php file and setup VIT (Assuming you have a working server, if you don't, [GO HERE.](http://www.apachefriends.org/en/xampp.html))

 ```php
 require_once __DIR__.'/VIT/VITAutoload.php';